 The same principles apply to computer readable datasets and courseware.

 Use of Software and Datasets

-The use of any software, computer readable dataset, courseware or other similar material (referred to below as the Product) issued or otherwise made available to members of the University is subject to the following conditions:
+The use of any software, licence keys/serial numbers, computer readable dataset, courseware or other similar material (referred to below as the Product) issued or otherwise made available to members of the University is subject to the following conditions:

 - Users must ensure that all the requirements of the agreements, contracts and licences under which the Product is held by the Institution will be maintained.
 (Copies of the relevant agreements, contracts and licences may be seen by application to the School or Department which made Product available.)

 - Users must adhere to all regulations governing the use of any service involved in the provision of access to the product, whether these services are controlled by the University of Warwick or by some other organisation.

 - Users must not remove the Copyright Statement on any copies of the Product.

 - Users must ensure the Security and Confidentiality of any copy of the Product released to them and must not make any further copies from it or knowingly permit others to do so, unless permitted to do so under the relevant licence.

 - Users may only use the Product for purposes defined, and only on computer systems covered, by the agreement, contract or licence.

 - Users may only incorporate the Product, or part thereof, in any work, program or article produced by them where this is permitted by the licence or by "Fair Dealing".